Welcome, and thanks for stopping by.

 - My editorials/commentaries drawing upon my research experiences have been published in Cell and PLOS Computational Biology.

-- My editorials and award-winning stories in narrative medicine have been published in Medical Education, Pulse, and The Huffington Post.
-I have also written a first-author editorial on the importance of graphic medicine that will be published in a forthcoming issue of the AMA Journal of Ethics.
+- My editorial and award-winning stories in narrative medicine have been published in Medical Education, Pulse, and The Huffington Post.
+I have also written an editorial on the importance of graphic medicine that will be published in a forthcoming issue of the AMA Journal of Ethics and is selected as a continuing medical education (CME) article.

 - My current research focuses on Alzheimer’s disease and the effects of exercise on the brain.
 I have recently published a review on the therapeutic potential of exerkines in the treatment of atherosclerosis in the International Journal of Molecular Sciences.